Home Privacy Policy

 This privacy policy relates to the following types of individuals, where we hold your personal information:

 There are types of individuals who this privacy policy does not relate to, for example InsureandGo employees and sub-contractors (including prospective and former employees and sub-contractors), employees of our current, former or prospective business partners and service suppliers, and members of the press.
+If you are one of these individuals and would like further information on how we collect, use and store your data, please contact our data protection officer at: [email protected]

 Who we are

-IES Limited and Insure & Go Insurance Services Limited are classed as Data Controllers which means we are responsible for deciding how your personal data will be processed.
+InsureandGo Travel Insurance is arranged by IES Limited and administered by InsureandGo Insurance Services Limited.
+IES Limited is an insurance intermediary specialising in travel insurance.
+IES Limited and InsureandGo Insurance Services Limited are classed as Data Controllers which means we are responsible for deciding how your personal data will be processed.

 What information we collect and how we use it

 We collect your information and use it in different ways depending on your relationship with us and how you have interacted with us.
 This can include information we share with or receive from other third parties.
+We process or use your information for the following lawful reasons:

-This information may also include sensitive (special category) data such as your medical history and conditions, which we can collect on the grounds of substantial public interests to provide you with a quotation and/or arrange your insurance.
+To enter into or perform a contract: for example, to provide a travel insurance quotation, to arrange and administer your insurance including making any changes, renewing your policy, cancelling your policy answering queries and to action your requests.
+This information may also include sensitive (special category) data such as your medical history and conditions which we can collect on grounds of substantial public interests to provide you with a quotation and/or arrange your insurance.
 This applies whether you are providing your information via our call centre, our website or via the online self-serve members area.

-To comply with a legal obligation: for example the rules set by our regulators the Financial Conduct Authority (FCA), The Gibraltar Financial Services Commission (GFSC) and also The Financial Ombudsman Service, to fulfil your data rights under data privacy laws, handle complaints about data privacy or our insurance products and services and to comply with other legal requirements
+To comply with a legal obligation: for example the rules set by our regulators the Financial Conduct Authority (FCA), The Gibraltar Financial Services Commission (GFSC) and also The Financial Ombudsman Service, to fulfil your data rights under data privacy laws, handle complaints about data privacy or our insurance products and services and to comply with other legal requirements.

 To protect vital interests: in extreme or unusual circumstances, we may need to use your information to protect your life or the lives of others.